drummingdemon/scripts/README.md

 1. Put this within your PATH, such as ``~/bin``.
 2. Make it executable with ``chmod u+x ~/bin/xcodecleanxattr``
 3. Run it by simply executing ``xcodecleanxattr`` from the directory that holds the images in question

+## pronvert_dir

+Converts all files that do not have '-x265.' or '.h265.' in their name to HEVC/x265 using FFmpeg.
+Warns if you do not run it in a separate 'screen' as conversions tend to run for a long time. 'caffeinate' is macOS command to prevent the system from entering sleep mode.
+Ideally, the first audio track will be used and hard compressed to AAC 128k Stereo.
+Bad chapter data is discarded along with subtitles - although these can be altered by using a combination of the commented out commands.
+1. Put this within your PATH, such as ``~/bin``.
+2. Make it executable with ``chmod u+x ~/bin/pronvert_dir``
+3. Run it by simply executing ``pronvert_dir`` from the directory that holds the video files in question